zagrox/task/README.md

-# MailZila
+# Task

 A mail management application with comprehensive version control and project management.

 ## Description

-MailZila is a project focused on providing mail management services with enterprise-grade version control, automated backups, and structured development processes.
+Task is a project focused on providing mail management services with enterprise-grade version control, automated backups, and structured development processes.

 ## Project Structure